near/community/meetings/transaction-runtime-wg.md

 * Standalone execution;
 * Fees, refunds, gas price and conversion of tokens to gas, economics

+## 13.08.2020

+- Discussion topic:
+    - EVM native support
+        - EVM action or native function call
+    - Congestion / Gas price auction
+    - Transaction nonce to be random instead of integer
+    - Large contract deletion (storage cleanup).
+Pricing - we can take a fee from the storage stake and return less to beneficiary.
+Execution - might be really slow for large storage.
+    - Contract Compilation / Caching

 ## 06.08.2020

 - Invalid state transition due to AVX instruction in Wasmer for floating point operations.
 Nikolay added a requirement for AVX for Wasmer.